Tarique Rahman: Sedition and other cases

-On January 5, 2015, Tarique Rahman delivered a live statement on the Ekushey TV channel.

-Tejgaon Police Station filed a case claiming that Tarique Rahman in collusion with others was involved in publishing false and fabricated information, posing a threat to the sovereignty of the country and spreading hatred against the government.

-On September 6, 2017, police handed in a chargesheet against them.

-On October 31, 2024, The High Court scrapped the case.
+In another controversy, on 5 January 2015, Rahman delivered a live statement on the Ekushey TV channel.
+Tejgaon Police Station filed a case claiming that Rahman, in collusion with others, was allegedly involved in publishing false and fabricated information, posing a threat to the sovereignty of the country, and "spreading hatred" against the government.
+On 6 September 2017, police handed in a chargesheet against them.
+On 31 October 2024, The High Court scrapped the case.

+Controversy over historical claim about BNP symbol

+In April 2026, Rahman faced criticism in the social media after claiming in a public speech that Bangladesh Nationalist Party leader Ziaur Rahman received the "sheaf of paddy" symbol from Maulana Bhasani during the 1979 election period.
+Historians noted a chronological inconsistency, as Bhasani died in 1976, prior to the events described.
+However, political analysts say that the statement may have been made in a symbolic sense.

 Personal life

+Tarique Rahman and his family members, including Arafat Rahman's wife and daughters, met with Muhammad Yunus at the State Guest House Jamuna in March 2026.

-Rahman currently lives in suburban London.
-He married Zubaida Rahman on 3 February 1994, a physician and the youngest daughter of Rear Admiral Mahbub Ali Khan, former Chief of Naval Staff of Bangladesh Navy and the first cousin of Irene Khan, currently serving as the United Nations Special Rapporteur for freedom of expression and opinion.
-Zubaida became a government physician in 1995 after passing the Bangladesh Civil Service exam and fired by the Awami League government in September 2014 for being absent from work for six years.
+Rahman married Zubaida Khan on 3 February 1994, a physician and the youngest daughter of Rear Admiral Mahbub Ali Khan, former Chief of Naval Staff of Bangladesh Navy and the first cousin of Irene Khan, currently serving as the United Nations Special Rapporteur for freedom of expression and opinion.
+Zubaida became a government physician in 1995 after passing the Bangladesh Civil Service (BCS) exam and was later fired by the Awami League government, in September 2014, for being absent from work for six years.
 Their only daughter, Zaima Rahman, is a barrister.